aaronc/fschema/README.md

 # fschema

-Elegant functional data validation and transformation for Clojure(script).
+Elegant functional data validation and transformation for Clojure and Clojurescript.

 fschema is intended to provide detailed error messages which can easily be rendered into human readable (and localizable error messages).

-## Getting Started
+## Installation

-Add the following dependenct to your `project.clj`:
+Add the following dependency to your `project.clj`:

 ```
 [fschema "0.2.0"]